 The policy stream in MSF consists of the proposals developed in policy communities as probable solutions to the issues in the problem stream.
-The Ministry of Education, the ministry directly responsible for the education sector of the country, commenced a study to ascertain the state of the education sector.
+The MoE, the ministry directly responsible for the education sector of the country, commenced a study to ascertain the state of the education sector.
 After broad consultation with professional education planners, the policy document, Education Strategy Plan (ESP) framed within the broader Millennium Development Goals (MDG) was issued.
-The ministry hoped that upon its adoption by the president, the ESP was to be the roadmap for effecting changes in the education system.
+The ministry hoped that upon its adoption by the president, the ESP would be the roadmap for effecting changes in the education system.

 Along with the ministry's exercise was the work of a presidential committee to study and make recommendations for reform directly to the president.
-The 30-member committee under the chairmanship of Professor Anamuah-Mensah was set up by the president to study the education system and make recommendations for reform.
-Little (2010) observes that as part of its modus operandi, the committee "undertook widespread consultations through visits to institutions, districts, regions, phone-in radio programs, press briefings and submissions of memoranda (p.27)."
+This 30-member committee, under the chairmanship of Professor Anamuah-Mensah, consisted of policy relevant actors within the education system of the country.
+Little (2010: 27) observes that as part of its modus operandi, the committee "undertook widespread consultations through visits to institutions, districts, regions, phone-in radio programs, press briefings and submissions of memoranda."
 In 2002, the commission submitted its report titled Meeting the Challenges of the Twenty First Century, to the office of the president.
 Among other recommendations, the report recommended a new structure of basic education: two years of kindergarten, six years of primary and three years of junior secondary school.
 More importantly, the three-year senior secondary school system was to be made up of three parallel streams.
 These were to be comprised of the regular senior secondary school stream, with the two additional streams to be technical and vocational institutes.

-After carefully studying the paper, the government issued a white paper outlining the proposed new education reform and structure.
-The diagram (figure 1) below shows the proposed new structure and other reform contained in the white paper issued by the government.
+After carefully studying the paper, the government issued a White Paper outlining the proposed new education reform and structure.
+The diagram (figure 1) below shows the proposed new structure and other reforms contained in the White Paper issued by the government.